leeju09/Project-1-Heart-Disease/README.md

 2. Resources folder: This folder contains all the resources data file.
 3. Project Proposal : This folder contain the project proposal.
 4. Outputs : This folder contains all the graphs.
 5. Summary : final presentation with the conclusion.

+## Details of the analysis codes (jupyter notebooks)
+1. Heartdisease.ipynb: Codes related to the data cleating process.
+2.	geographic_CVD.ipynb : Codes related to states geographic analysis and the correlation of the smoking death rate and CVD death rates.
+3. Julia-Ethnicity.ipynb : Codes related to the ethnicity distribution of the CVD death rate.
+4. states_breakdown.ipynb : codes related to the Minnesota states CVD death  rate analysis.
+5. Mer.ipynb : Codes related to the gender analysis of the CVD deat rate.